adamlglover/Scorpion/LINEUP.md

 [Security Key](#security-key)                        | no
 [Data Shift Technology](#number-shift-technology)    | no   |

-All information provided is subject to change at any time, without nnotice.
+All information provided is subject to change at any time, without notice.
 Information provided is presented "as-is" and performance levels are but not limited to the raspberry pi model B+.
 --------------------------------------------------------------------

 # DM3 100(Standard)